 The applicant will submit the project's goals, objectives, deliverables, and timeline in the JustGrants web-based form.
 This is a summary of the goals, objectives, deliverables, and timeline that relate to the proposal narrative.
-The information highlighted in this section should show how the components build towards the program goal of implementing youth defense system improvements that strengthen youth defense and support improved positive youth outcomes.
 The applicant will also enter the projected fiscal year and quarter that each objective and deliverable will be completed.
 Please refer to the Application Submission Job Aid for step-by-step directions.